GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

 The sample fastq files are in the inputFolder.
 We can identify the sample name and number from the FASTQ file.
-For example, sampleName_S1_L001_R1_001.fastq.gz means that the sample name is sampleName and sample number is 1.Make sure that both read 1 and read 2 for each sample are present in the same folder (R1 and R2)
+For example, sampleName_S1_L001_R1_001.fastq.gz means that the sample name is sampleName and sample number is 1.
+Make sure that both read 1 and read 2 for each sample are present in the same folder (R1 and R2).

 Creating sample sheet for these two samples.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~